 DNA degradation and DNA content bias

-We correlated the read abundance estimates for each recovered OTU cluster for the high and the low molecular weight fraction or our tissue mock communities, and calculated Bray Curtis distances for each of the sample pairs to detect taxonomic bias in DNA degradation.
+We correlated the read abundance estimates for each recovered OTU cluster for the high and the low molecular weight fraction of our tissue mock communities, and calculated Bray Curtis distances for each of the sample pairs to detect taxonomic bias in DNA degradation.
 The correlations of read abundances and Bray Curtis distances were compared to a previously generated dataset of 15 mock communities of Hawaiian arthropods (Krehenwinkel unpublished data), in which we estimate the effect of simple PCR replicates and changes in annealing temperature on read abundances.
 For this purpose, exact PCR replicates of the same 15 mock communities were run 1.
 Under exactly the same conditions and 2.
-Using an elevated annealing temperature of 51°C instead of 46°C. Assuming that taxon bias in DNA degradation is marginal, the association between exact PCR replicates or high and low molecular DNA weight of the same sample should be similar.
+Using an elevated annealing temperature of 51°C instead of 46°C. Assuming that taxon bias in DNA degradation is marginal, the association between exact PCR replicates of high and low molecular DNA weight of the same sample should be similar.
 Moreover, we identified the association of bodysize, bodyweight and DNA content for 9 exemplary arthropod taxa and estimated the bias of DNA content between different body parts from the same specimen from our data (see Supplementary Material for more details).

 Results